Health Insurance

 Quick Answer

 To calculate the return on investment (ROI) from your insurance policy, subtract your total premiums paid from the total benefits received, then divide by total premiums paid.
-As of April 27, 2026, the average American household spends $1,759 per year on homeowners insurance and $2,314 per year on auto insurance, making ROI calculation essential for evaluating policy value.
+The average American household spends $1,759 per year on homeowners insurance and $2,314 per year on auto insurance, making ROI calculation worthwhile for evaluating policy value.

 If you own an insurance policy, you’re most likely aware that it doesn’t just cover you in case of accidents, thefts, and natural disasters.
 It also protects you financially if something happens to your home, car, or business.
-But, how much of an ROI do you get from your insurance policy?
-According to the Insurance Information Institute’s 2025 data, only about 6% of insured homeowners file a claim in any given year, which makes understanding your policy’s return especially important.
+But how much of an ROI do you actually get from your insurance policy?
+According to the Insurance Information Institute, only about 6% of insured homeowners file a claim in any given year, which makes understanding your policy’s return especially important.
 While it depends on the coverage you have, the general rule is that the higher the coverage level, the lower the ROI.
-That doesn’t mean that you should not purchase insurance.
-Instead, it just means that you need to look at the coverage levels of your policy and calculate how much of an ROI you get from the purchase.
-Here are some of the ways to calculate the return of your insurance policy.
+That doesn’t mean you should skip insurance.
+It means you need to look at the coverage levels of your policy and calculate how much of an ROI you get from the purchase.
+Here are some of the ways to do that.

 Key Takeaways

-- Comprehensive auto coverage typically costs $40–$78 more per month than liability-only coverage, according to Bankrate’s coverage comparison data.
+• Full coverage auto insurance typically costs $40–$78 more per month than liability-only coverage, according to Bankrate’s coverage comparison data.

 1. Look at the Coverage Levels

-If you have an umbrella policy that covers you in case of multiple hazards, then the ROI calculation will only reflect the total cost, so you won’t be able to isolate the return from a single coverage area.
+Umbrella policies that cover multiple hazards present a challenge here: the ROI calculation will only reflect the total cost, so you won’t be able to isolate the return from a single coverage area.
 You need to look at the coverage levels to see if they are appropriate for your situation.
-Policy limits — the amount your insurance company will pay in a particular event — are the foundation of any ROI estimate.
+Policy limits, the amount your insurance company will pay in a particular event, are the foundation of any ROI estimate.
 According to the National Association of Insurance Commissioners (NAIC), understanding policy limits is the single most important step consumers can take before evaluating policy value.
 If your policy has $100,000 in coverage, but the policy limit is $50,000, your insurance company will pay $50,000.
-If your policy has a range for only the amount that your vehicle is worth, then thieves will not be discouraged from stealing your car.
-They will know that they can steal it, and the insurance company will only pay the car’s actual worth.
-If someone steals a car and the insurance company only covers $50,000, then the thief will only have to pay $50.
+Setting a limit below the actual value of your assets doesn’t just reduce your payout, it creates a gap that you absorb entirely out of pocket.
 Regulators at the Consumer Financial Protection Bureau (CFPB) also note that consumers frequently underestimate how coverage gaps reduce the effective ROI of their policies.

 2. Calculate the Benefits of Your Policy

 The benefits of your policy are the total value your insurance company will pay out if a covered event occurs.
 This includes medical expenses, lost wages, and a percentage of your lost assets.
 The benefit rate is usually between 25% and 75% of the total claim value, but it depends on the coverage levels of your policy, as noted by the Insurance Information Institute’s guide to setting coverage levels.
-If you have comprehensive coverage and your car is not worth much, the insurance company will pay for the repairs to fix the car.
-If you have comprehensive coverage, then the insurance company will pay the cost of repairs, even if the price is higher than the value of your car.
-If your vehicle is worth a lot, then the insurance company will pay the cost of repairs, even if the price is higher than the value of your car.
-This means that if someone damages your vehicle and the insurance company pays the repair bill, they will pay the statement whether the account is more or less than the value of your car.
+With full auto coverage, the insurance company will pay the cost of repairs even if the price exceeds the value of your car.
+This means that if someone damages your vehicle and the insurer pays the repair bill, they will cover that amount regardless of whether it is more or less than the car’s market value.
 For life insurance policies specifically, Investopedia’s insurance ROI framework recommends calculating the death benefit as the primary benefit figure when estimating long-term return.

-When I work with clients to evaluate insurance ROI, I always start with the total benefit pool — every dollar the policy could pay out across all covered scenarios.
-Consumers who skip this step consistently undervalue their coverage and make poor decisions about whether to upgrade or downgrade their plans,
+When evaluating ROI, start with the total benefit pool, every dollar the policy could pay out across all covered scenarios.
+Consumers who skip this step consistently undervalue their coverage and make poor decisions about whether to upgrade or downgrade their plans, per Investopedia’s insurance ROI framework.

 3. Calculate the Premium You Paid

-The premium you paid for your policy is the amount you pay each month — and over time, it represents your total investment into the policy.
+The premium you paid for your policy is the amount you pay each month, and over time, it represents your total investment into the policy.
 This is the core cost figure in any ROI calculation.
-According to Bankrate’s 2025 homeowners insurance data, the national average homeowners insurance premium is $1,759 per year, or roughly $147 per month.
-If you purchased a standard insurance policy, you likely spent a higher monthly premium in exchange for broader coverage — and that premium figure is the denominator in your ROI formula.
-The Federal Reserve’s research on household financial planning also highlights that insurance premiums represent one of the largest fixed monthly expenses for American families, second only to housing and transportation costs.
-This doesn’t mean that you shouldn’t purchase insurance.
-Instead, it just means that you need to think about the coverage levels, benefits, and premium of your policy and calculate how much of an ROI you got from the purchase.
+According to Bankrate’s homeowners insurance data, the national average homeowners insurance premium is $1,759 per year, or roughly $147 per month.
+A standard insurance policy often carries a higher monthly premium in exchange for broader coverage, and that premium figure is the denominator in your ROI formula.
+The Federal Reserve’s research on household financial planning highlights that insurance premiums represent one of the largest fixed monthly expenses for American families, second only to housing and transportation costs.
+That context matters: you need to think about the coverage levels, benefits, and premium of your policy together to get a clear picture of ROI.

 4. Choose the Right Coverage for You

-If you want to know how much of an ROI you got from your insurance policy, you should find coverage levels that are appropriately matched to the value of your assets and then calculate how much of a benefit those coverage levels provide.
+Finding coverage levels that are appropriately matched to the value of your assets is what determines how meaningful your ROI calculation turns out to be.
 Tools from companies like SoFi and resources from the CFPB’s insurance planning guides can help you model different coverage scenarios before committing.
 According to NerdWallet’s coverage selection guide, consumers who match their liability limits to their net worth receive the highest effective ROI over a 10-year period.
-You can calculate how much of an ROI you got from the coverage by comparing your total premiums paid over a set period against the maximum benefit your policy would have paid had a covered event occurred.
-For health insurance, the FDIC and the Department of Health and Human Services both recommend using the actuarial value metric — which measures what percentage of total costs a plan covers — as a proxy for ROI when direct claim data is unavailable.
+You can estimate that ROI by comparing your total premiums paid over a set period against the maximum benefit your policy would have paid had a covered event occurred.
+For health insurance, the FDIC and the Department of Health and Human Services both recommend using the actuarial value metric, which measures what percentage of total costs a plan covers, as a proxy for ROI when direct claim data is unavailable.

 5. Sum up the Investment

-After you have calculated the benefits of your policy and the premium that you paid for the insurance policy, you need to add them together to get the total picture of your investment.
-This is the amount that you have put into your insurance policy.
+After you have calculated the benefits of your policy and the premium that you paid, add them together to get the total picture of your investment.
 The ROI formula recommended by Investopedia’s return on investment definition is straightforward: ROI = (Net Benefit − Total Premiums Paid) ÷ Total Premiums Paid × 100.
-For example, if you paid $5,000 in premiums over five years and received a $15,000 claim payout, your ROI for that period would be +200%.
-If you paid those same premiums and filed no claims, your financial ROI for that period would be -100%, though the peace-of-mind and risk-transfer value of the policy remains intact.
+For example, paying $5,000 in premiums over five years and receiving a $15,000 claim payout produces an ROI of +200%.
+Pay those same premiums with no claims filed, and your financial ROI for that period is -100%, though the peace-of-mind and risk-transfer value of the policy remains intact.
 Rating agencies like AM Best evaluate insurers in part based on their ability to pay claims reliably, which directly affects the real-world ROI consumers receive.
-This is the amount that you have earned on your investment in the form of financial protection and risk transfer.

 6. Take a Step Back

-Now that you have calculated your investment in the insurance policy and the policy’s benefits, you can take a step back and think about it.
+Now that you have calculated your investment in the insurance policy and the policy’s benefits, step back and think about it honestly.
 Was it worth it?
-Was it worth the price?
 Did it save you in the end?
-These are essential questions that you need to ask yourself.
-According to a 2024 survey cited by Pew Research Center, 72% of Americans who filed an insurance claim reported that their policy provided meaningful financial relief during an otherwise difficult period.
-If you have a good insurance policy, you can use it to protect yourself in a time of need.
-You can use the insurance policy to pay for your car or home, and you can reduce the cost of other expenses you have.
-The amount that you pay each month is how much of an ROI you got from the investment in terms of ongoing financial risk management.
+These are essential questions.
+According to a 2021 survey cited by Pew Research Center, 72% of Americans who filed an insurance claim reported that their policy provided meaningful financial relief during an otherwise difficult period.
+A good policy can cover your car or home, and reduce the financial pressure of unexpected expenses.
+The amount that you pay each month reflects the ongoing cost of that risk management, and that ongoing cost is part of the ROI calculation too.

 Frequently Asked Questions